Highpoint2000/webserver-scanner/README.md

     FilteredLog: true, 		// Set to "true" or "false" for filtered data logging
     RAWLog: false, 			// Set to "true" or "false" for RAW data logging
-    OnlyFirstLog: false, 		// For only first seen logging, set each station found to “true” or "false".
+    OnlyFirstLog: false, 		// For only first seen logging, set each station found to “true” or "false"
     UTCtime: true, 			// Set to "true" for logging with UTC Time
-    FMLIST_OM_ID: '', 		// To use the logbook function, please enter your OM ID here, for example: FMLIST_OM_ID: "1234"
     EnableBlacklist: false,		// Enable Blacklist, set it "true" or "false"
     EnableWhitelist: false,		// Enable Whitelist, set it "true" or "false"
     scanIntervalTime: 500,		// Set the waiting time for the scanner here.
 (Default: 500 ms) A higher value increases the detection rate, but slows down the scanner!
 	scanBandwith: 0          	// Set the bandwidth for the scanning process here (default = 0 [auto]).
 Possible values ​​are 56000, 64000, 72000, 84000, 97000, 114000, 133000, 151000, 184000, 200000, 217000, 236000, 254000, 287000, 311000

+	  /// FMLIST LOGGING OPTIONS ////

+    FMLIST_OM_ID: '', 		// To use the logbook function, please enter your OM ID here, for example: FMLIST_OM_ID: "1234"
+    FMLIST_Autolog: 'off',	// Setting the FMLIST autolog function.
+Set it to “off” to deactivate the function, “on” to log everything and “auto” if you only want to log in scanning mode (autoscan or background scan)
+    FMLIST_MinDistance: 200,	// set the minimum distance in km for an FMLIST log entry here (default: 200, minimum 150)
+    FMLIST_MaxDistance: 2000,  	// set the maximum distance in km for an FMLIST log entry here (default: 2000, minimum 151) "FMLIST_LogInterval: 60    	// Specify here in minutes when a log entry can be sent again (default: 60, minimum 60)

 ## Important notes: